trimstray/nginx-admins-handbook/doc/RULES.md

   > _If proxy_pass is specified without a URI, the request URI is passed to the server in the same form as sent by a client when the original request is processed [...]_

-  > But if you add something more at the end of `proxy_pass` directive, you should always pass unchanged URI to the backend layer unless you know what you're doing.
-For example, using `$uri` (is unescaped, URL encoded characters are decoded - this sometimes matters; and is not equivalent to `$request_uri`) accidentally in `proxy_pass` directives opens you up to http header injection vulnerabilities.
+  > If you add something more at the end of `proxy_pass` directive, you should always pass unchanged URI to the backend layer unless you know what you're doing.
+For example, using `$uri` accidentally in `proxy_pass` directives opens you up to http header injection vulnerabilities because URL encoded characters are decoded (this sometimes matters and is not equivalent to `$request_uri`).
+And what's more, the value of `$uri` may change during request processing, e.g. when doing internal redirects, or when using index files.

-  > Note that using `proxy_pass` with variables implies various other side effects, notably use of resolver for dynamic name resolution, and generally less effective than using names in a configuration.

   > The `request_uri` is equal to the original request URI as received from the client including the arguments.
 In this case (pass variable like a `$request_uri`), if URI is specified in the directive, it is passed to the server as is, replacing the original request URI.

+  > Note also that using `proxy_pass` with variables implies various other side effects, notably use of resolver for dynamic name resolution, and generally less effective than using names in a configuration.

 ###### Example